jonvwolf/QuickSubtitleTranslator/README.md

 **Note**: Free 2 million characters per month per 12 months

-**To be improved**: Of all services, this is picky in terms of quota.
-This is slower compared to other services.
-(TODO item to improve this slowness)

 ### IBM API
 - Create an IBM Cloud account
 - Create Language Translator Service